spiffe/tornjak/README.md

 This will start a server on `http://localhost:3000` Please be patient, as it might take a few minutes to compile and start the server.

 Depending on the user used to signin, there will be two different views.
-And Admin User will have an Admin portal with admin privilages and a viewer user will have restricted access for the Tornjak UI only for viewing.
+An Admin User will have an Admin portal with admin privilages and a viewer user will have restricted access for the Tornjak UI only for viewing.